lopes/logbook/content/2021-password-management.md

 tags = ["security"]
 +++

+{% admonition(type="info", title="Update") %}
+2023-11-23: Google Authenticator (GAuth) now syncs data with the cloud, allowing its users to recover MFA data if they get their devices lost.
+This completely changes the approch showed here to handle GAuth backups, but it also poses a vulnerability since each factor of the MFA should be independent from each other (what you have, the GAuth data is being secured by what you know, your Google Passwords).
+{% end %}

 Keeping credentials secure is key for good security architecture, but since there are lots of technologies to help users achieving that, most people do not know how to correctly use them.
 In this text, I am going to expose my way of managing passwords and [Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) tools to keep my access both secure and easy to use, while maintaining a certain level of resilience in case of losing a key device or password.